amacneil/dbmate/README.md

 ## Features

-- Supports MySQL, PostgreSQL, SQLite, and ClickHouse.
+- Supports MySQL, PostgreSQL, SQLite, and ClickHouse
-- Uses plain SQL for writing schema migrations.
+- Uses plain SQL for writing schema migrations
-- Migrations are timestamp-versioned, to avoid version number conflicts with multiple developers.
+- Migrations are timestamp-versioned, to avoid version number conflicts with multiple developers
-- Migrations are run atomically inside a transaction.
+- Migrations are run atomically inside a transaction
-- Supports creating and dropping databases (handy in development/test).
+- Supports creating and dropping databases (handy in development/test)
-- Supports saving a `schema.sql` file to easily diff schema changes in git.
+- Supports saving a `schema.sql` file to easily diff schema changes in git
-- Database connection URL is defined using an environment variable (`DATABASE_URL` by default), or specified on the command line.
+- Database connection URL is defined using an environment variable (`DATABASE_URL` by default), or specified on the command line
-- Built-in support for reading environment variables from your `.env` file.
+- Built-in support for reading environment variables from your `.env` file
-- Easy to distribute, single self-contained binary.
+- Easy to distribute, single self-contained binary
+- Does not try to upsell you on a SaaS service

 ## Installation